 Selected lights for bicycle night riding

 The great thing about bicycle night riding is that you can ride the same trails you do during the day, but have an entirely different experience.
 Many people do not even think of taking their mountain bikes on the trails at night.
 They don't know what they are missing!
 Once you are charmed by the moonlight above you and the sound of the crickets around you, you'll be hooked for good.

 Folks have been bicycle night riding for ages.
 However, years ago, bicycle equipment was not as advanced as it is today.

 Lights were famous for dying mid-ride, which poses a problem when you are in a forest.

 Thanks to modern bicycle lighting technology, riders can put their trust in a halogen or LED light and feel confident it won't let them down.
 Not only are they surprisingly bright, but they also consume significantly less power than old varieties.

 Another reason bicycle night riding has experienced an increase in popularity is due to the 24-hour rides.
 A good example is the Midnight Marathon which takes place annually in Boston.
-More than 1,000 riders from all over come out for this event and then enjoy a pancake breakfast party after.
+More than 1,000 riders from all over come out for this event and then enjoy a pancake breakfast party afterward.

 What is the Attraction to Bicycle Night Riding?

 Biking after sundown gives you an entirely new perspective of your favorite trails.Even those you have grown bored with during the day suddenly become exciting.
 Shadows make small bumps appear larger than they are, and often a little distorted, helping to sharpen your reaction time.

 Riding at night lets you enjoy nighttime solitude.
 You will rarely run into hikers on the trails.
 Not to mention, your chance of seeing other riders is quite low, so riding at night gives you the chance to truly escape civilization.